sumitdotml/chat-with-gemini/README.md

 ---

-## Manual Setup Instructions
+### 2. Manual Setup Instructions

-If you prefer to set up manually, follow these steps:
+If you have extreme OCD like me and prefer to set up manually so that you feel like you have control over your life, follow these steps:

-### 1. Backend Setup
+#### 1. Backend Setup

 ```bash
 cd backend